danielscarvalho/data/README.md

 # data
-Some data for classes and training
+Some Synthetic data for data science classes and training

 Synthetic data